-To successfully live and learn in this community for the 2013-2014 school year, students are expected to do three things:
+To successfully live and learn in this community for the 2013-2014 school year, students are expected to do two things:

 1. Participate in Civitas: Civitas is a community engaged scholar program at WSU that helps students integrate civic engagement into their higher education experience.
 Students meeting program requirements graduate with "Non Sibi, Sed Civitas" (Not for self, for community) noted on their transcript, as well as wear an honor cord and pin at graduation.
 To participate in the Living and Learning Community, students must register for the one-credit Civitas class and complete the requirements of Civitas.
 Further information about the Civitas experience can be found here.